Fix 'failed to rename file' problem caused by virus scanner in windows

 I knew that ReplaceFile was introduced at some point in time (after Windows 1.0 ;)) but did not know the project was still targeting older versions than XP.

 As for the unexpected removal of the original file: is there any way for that to happen, except for an external process removing the file right while exiv2 is working on it?
 And if that process is e.g. the explorer, because the user wanted that file to be gone, wouldn't it be better then to have exiv2 not make that file reappear when it has just been deliberately deleted?
 (For my use case, I don't mind your patch at all, just asking...)

-#10 Updated by Robin Mills about 4 years ago
+#10 Updated by Robin Mills over 4 years ago

 Thomas.
 You are quite right.
 My error.
 I should not have changed your code.
 I apologise.
 I've restored it to the state in ReplaceFile_2.patch. r3350.

 Very good team work here, guys.
 That's what open source is all about.
 Thank You Thomas and Axel.
 Good Stuff.

 #11 Updated by Thomas Beutlich over 4 years ago